hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 indigestion.
 Be in the open air as much as possible, and take good long walks and work hard.
 The muscles of the leg should be as hard as iron.
-If you are in service, take leave when possible and make a pilgrimage to the Badarikâshrama in the Himalayas.
+If you are in service, take leave when possible and make a pilgrimage to the Badarikāshrama in the Himalayas.
 If the journey is accomplished on foot through the ascent and descent of two hundred miles in the hills, you will see that this ghost of diabetes will depart from you.
 Do not let the doctors come near you; most of them will harm you more than do